-Can be built on any type of foundation

 -Full-sized kitchen & bathroom

-In a blend of old and new, familiar and unconventional, the form is classic but the functionality and comfort are up to date; the large, modern, expanses of insulated glass maximize interior light - and provide amazing views of the surrounding scenery.
+In a blend of old and new, the form is classic but the functionality and comfort are fully up to date; the large, modern, expanses of insulated glass maximize interior light - and provide amazing views of the surrounding scenery.
+The full— sized kitchen and bathroom make daily living easy and comfortable, even if you build deep in the wilderness

 Extra-thick walls ensure comfort and sustainability throughout the year, and the steeply sloped roof is at an ideal angle for solar panels.
 The undivided double height space allows the interior areas to connect and borrow space from one another.
 For example, the bed loft would feel cramped if it were fully enclosed; the open volume also makes the living area below feel much larger.